mrhashemi2000/UPDSF_v4.4/README.md

 ## Installation & Setup

+##  Installation & Setup

 To run the UPDSF v4.4 simulation on your local machine, follow these steps:

 1. Clone the repository:
    git clone https://github.com/mrhashemi2000/UPDSF_v4.4.git
    cd UPDSF_v4.4

 2. Install the dependencies:
    It is recommended to use a virtual environment.
-You can install all required libraries using the provided `requirements.txt` file: pip install -r requirements.txt
+Install all required libraries using: pip install -r requirements.txt

 3. Run the simulation:
    python UPDSF_v4.4.py

+---

 ## Methodology: IA-Augmented Discovery
 This project utilizes a recursive collaboration between human reasoning and AI-assisted modeling.
 The framework evolves through continuous feedback loops, allowing for rapid interdisciplinary discovery at the intersection of astrobiology, physical chemistry, and computational physics.https://doi.org/10.5281/zenodo.18594133